nwnilusha/CryptoPrices/README.md

 - Pull-to-refresh functionality
 - Search coins by name or symbol
 - Pagination support for larger datasets
-- Offline/No-network detection with retry option
+- Offline/No-network detection and auto-refresh when network is restored
 - Debug logs (visible only in **Debug mode**)
-- Localization support
+- Localization support (English, Spanish, French)
+- UI Tests
 - Unit tests for API layer and ViewModels
 - Support for light and dark themes (system default + manual toggle)